 In light of rising gasoline prices and environmental concerns, consumers have become more receptive to buying cars and trucks that run on types of fuel other than gasoline.
 The U.S. government introduced a tax incentive to encourage the installation of facilities to store or dispense alternative fuels in 1992.
 That incentive has evolved into a tax credit that also applies to equipment that recharges electric cars.

-If you equipped your home or business to accommodate alternative fuel vehicles, you may be able to use Form 8911: Alternative Fuel Vehicle Refueling Property Credit to reduce your federal tax obligation.
+If you purchased alternative fuel vehicle refueling property before January 1, 2017 and placed it in service in the year in which you claim the credit, you may be able to use Form 8911: Alternative Fuel Vehicle Refueling Property Credit, to reduce your federal tax obligation.

 According to the U.S. Department of Energy, the Energy Policy Act of 1992 set the definition of alternative fuels.
 However, the Internal Revenue Service considers electricity and fuels that consist of 85 percent or more of natural gas, liquefied or compressed natural gas, propane, hydrogen or ethanol to be alternative fuels, in addition to mixtures of biodiesel, diesel and kerosene with 20 percent or more volume derived from a biodiesel fuel.
 Storage tanks, dispensing equipment and electric vehicle charging supply equipment, or EVCSE, count as refueling property, according to the IRS.